.wpb_animate_when_almost_visible { opacity: 1; }

 4. The parable of Buridan's donkey - tells the story of an animal that died of hunger without deciding which of the 2 identical armfuls of straw is bigger and tastier.

 Watch the video: Is War Over?
-A Paradox Explained (May 2025).
+A Paradox Explained (June 2025).

 Previous Article

-Interesting facts about Mandelstam
+Interesting facts about Singapore

 Next Article